kieranelby/UbiTok.io/README.md

 As far as we know, UbiTok.io is the first decentralized exchange to meet ALL the following three tests:
  - our clients don't need to install any special P2P software;
  - we don't use an off-chain matching engine so we have no servers to shut down or be hacked;
- - we offer a true limit order book, giving clients the best possible price and all the exchange features you expect.
+ - we offer a ([full limit order book](docs/creating-orders.md)), giving clients the best possible price and the exchange features you expect.

 ## Who's behind UbiTok.io?
 Our technologist has a background in algorithmic trading systems.
 He previously spent over a decade building secure, high volume gambling sites for leading bookmakers.
 He first dabbled in bitcoin in 2013 before flipping to Ethereum in 2016.